tneumueller/import-order-fixer/README.md

 ## Run
 Run `sort-imports` with the following parameters:
 - `-r`: Recursive
-- `-s --save`: Save-Mode, no files will be overwritten but instead receive the postfix '.cleaned'
+- `-s --save`: Save-Mode, no files will be overwritten but instead receive the postfix `.cleaned`
 - `<directory>`: One or more directories, for which the reordering should be performed

 ## Config

+Each explicitly specified directory needs its own config saved in `imports.json`.
+The config has the following properties:

 - `include`: Array of regex strings the filenames are tested against.
 Files are excluded unless specified.
 - `exclude`: Array of regex strings the filenames are tested against.
 Directories are included unless specified.